arks-lacerda/healthyFoodWebsite/README.md

 ## 💻 Projeto

-Healthy Restaurant is committed to offering balanced Chinese meal options.
+Restaurante Saudável is committed to offering healthy and balanced meal options.
 Our menu includes a variety of dishes carefully prepared to meet your health and wellness needs.

 Thank you for visiting and we hope you enjoy your healthy dining experience!